 Margin: The amount of funds required to be put up for a leveraged position to be opened and maintained.

-Eg. City Index and CMC Markets allow me to trade CFDs.
+Eg. CMC Markets, IG, and Phillip Securities allow me to trade CFDs.
 CFDs are leveraged derivatives and my margin level is 10% for shares.
 This means I need to fork out 10% of the total value of the share’s CFD I would like to go long or short.

 The stock price of Nike is $100.
 If I were to purchase 100 units of Nike’s CFD, I need to fork out $1,000 ($100 x 100 units x 10%) as margin.